jubenjum/dssp5-proj/README.md

 ==========

-This is the project for DSSP5 Ecole Polytechnique
+This is the project for the Data Science accreditation at the Ecole Polytechnique - DSSP5

-get the information from
+Gowalla database can be downloaded from:

 https://snap.stanford.edu/data/loc-gowalla.html